boundless-software/switchblade-helm/README.md

 *Creating a separate namespace ensures isolation of resources specific to Switchblade.*

+*All of these steps can be done in console or CLI*

 ### 2. Set Up IAM Role for Kubernetes

 Switchblade uses **IAM Roles for Service Accounts (IRSA)** to securely access your AWS account without passing static credentials.